ortlof/OSSM-M5-Remote/README.md

 # Project REMOTE
 ## The OSSM-M5-Remote

-A Remote Control Platform for all ESP Controlled Sex Toys.
-With a focus on the OSSM and related toys.
+A Remote Control Platform for all ESP Controlled Sex Toys,with a focus on the OSSM and related toys.

 ![Final Addon](image/remote.png?raw=true "Remote" )

 Intially developed for the OSSM Project: https://github.com/KinkyMakers/OSSM-hardware

-To help with development and design join the KinkyMakers Discord: https://discord.gg/MmpT9xE Be sure to say hello in the #m5-remote channel.
+To help with development and design join the KinkyMakers Discord: https://discord.gg/MmpT9xE .
+Be sure to say hello in the #m5-remote channel.

 Supported in this version of the M5 remote: